EmirMirzaa/DSA210_Spring_Project/README.md

    Trip distances were categorized into bins (e.g., 0–2 km, 2–4 km, etc.) to allow grouped comparisons and better visualization of trends for similar trip lengths.

+### 8. Integration of External LPG Price Data

+To account for the effect of rising fuel costs on Uber fares and profit margins, daily LPG prices were manually collected from publicly available online source EPDK.
+These fuel prices were merged with the trip dataset by matching the request date (converted from request_time) with the corresponding LPG price of that day.
+The following steps were taken:

+A new column request_date was created from the datetime field

+Daily LPG price data was merged using a left join on request_date

+The resulting column Otogaz was used as an input in both regression and classification models

 ## Exploratory Data Analysis

 ### Trip Duration by Hour and Distance